-Here's the news we've all been waiting for: Mario Kart is coming to smartphones.
-Mario Kart Tour will be the first time a game from the series has appeared anywhere outside a Nintendo console or an arcade machine, as Nintendo continues to expand its lineup of smartphone games.
+Here's the news we've all been waiting for: Mario Kart is now available to download on iOS and Android.
+The release of Mario Kart Tour marks the first time a game from the series has appeared anywhere outside a Nintendo console or an arcade machine, as Nintendo continues to expand its lineup of smartphone games.

 While Nintendo originally claimed that Mario Kart Tour would be released by March 2019 at the latest, the company confirmed that Mario Kart Tour had suffered a delay.

 The closed beta tests took place through the summer, and Nintendo finally confirmed in August 2019 that the highly-anticipated game would be released on iOS and Android on 25 September 2019.
-You can even pre-order it on the App Store and Google Play if that's your kind of thing.
+That's today, and you can now download the game on the App Store and Google Play.

-Which platforms will Mario Kart Tour be available on?
+Which platforms is Mario Kart Tour available on?

 While Super Mario Run initially launched as a timed iPhone exclusive, subsequent mobile games Animal Crossing: Pocket Camp and Fire Emblem Heroes have both been multiplatform from the start.
 The good news is that it's a similar story with Mario Kart Tour, offering a simultaneous launch on both iOS and Android.